Location

 • Free guided tours to discover its heritage.

-• An ambitious Sustainable Tourism Plan with an investment of more than 3 million euros.
+• An ambitious Tourism Sustainability Plan with more than €3 million in investment.

 Toro, city of music

-Zamora: a destination with it all
+Zamora: a destination that has it all

 Accessibility